ascorbic/ShounenStop/content/qa/qa-2-tr7ntrzyz.md

   country.
 We will declare all shipments as gifts and write the lowest reasonable value on the shipment to minimize the chance of any border delay.
-  Please pay any import fees for delivery if required, we take no responsibility for packages ultimately seized by customs, as such a situation is beyond our control.
+  Please pay any import fees for delivery if required, we take no responsibility for packages delayed by customs, as such a situation is beyond our control.
 order: 4
 id: tR7NtRZyz
 ---